OSUPCVLab/mobile-ar-sensor-logger/README.md

 * 25+ Fps of the camera and 100+ Hz of the inerital sensor for off-the-shelf smartphones priced $300+
 * record the varying focal length in pixels and exposure time
 * tap to lock or unlock auto focus and auto exposure control

+# Dataset formats
+For android datasets, we have an extra frame_timestamps.txt because entries of movie_metadata.csv do not match exactly with the video frames.
+For iOS datasets, the entries of moview_metadata.csv corresponds to every frames in the video.

 # TODOs